Types of custodial sentence

 The Extended Custodial Sentence (ECS) will be used in the case of those sexual or violent offences for which the maximum penalty is no more than 10 years.
 The sentence will be a determinate sentence of at least one year and prisoners will become eligible for consideration for release by the Parole Commissioners at the half way point of this custodial term.

-In addition to custody, courts will set extended supervision periods of up to five years for violent offenders and eight years for sexual offenders.
+As well as custody, courts will set extended supervision periods of up to five years for violent offenders and eight years for sexual offenders.

 Determinate custodial sentence